Arthur-Kamau/react-table-test/README.md

  * `npm run start`
  * visit `http://localhost:3000/`

 ## architectural overview.
-The project contains only one stateful widget `Home`
+The project contains only two class based components `Home` and `HomeItem`.Home draws the table and homeItem populates cells in the table. homeItem checks if ceel is in view to reduce memory usage before getting appropriate values from `data.json`

 ## Next steps.